floriandejonckheere/falqon/docs/api_reference.md

 ### Delete an entry

 Use `Falqon::Entry#delete` to delete an entry.
-This will delete the entry and all its data from the queue.
+This will delete the entry and all its data (including metadata) from the queue.

 ```ruby
 entry.delete